Key Takeaways of Formatting SSD for Xbox One:

 Step 4.
 Click the "Execute 1 Task(s)" button to review the changes, then click "Apply" to start formatting the partition on your hard drive.

-Note that, alongside SSD formatting, you can also apply EaseUS Partition Master to optimize SSD disk performance for gaming on Xbox One or other gaming platforms with the following features:
+Note that, alongside SSD formatting, you can also apply EaseUS Partition Master to optimize SSD disk performance for gaming on Xbox One or fix Xbox external hard drive not working with the following features:

 - 4K alignment SSD